Future Boy Conan: Story

 Soon another crew from Industria manages to locate Lana.
 In the altercation, Conan's grandfather is killed and the boy is initially abandoned alone on the now-desert island.
 He decides to take his chances with the unknown ocean on a simple raft, in order to try and save his new friend Lana.
-In his journey he first meets another young boy, Jimmy, who grew up in semi-feral status on yet another island, where the Barracuda makes regular trips in order to acquire plastic rubbish to be converted back into oil at the Industria facilities.
+In his journey he first meets another young boy, Jimsy, who grew up in semi-feral status on yet another island, where the Barracuda makes regular trips in order to acquire plastic rubbish to be converted back into oil at the Industria facilities.
 The rubbish is mined by the impoverished and still war-traumatized local population, in exchange for simple trinkets, alcoholic beverages and surrogate cigarettes.

-Conan and Jimmy soon begin to socialize and also decide to raid the ship, respectively to save Lana and to steal its goods.
+Conan and Jimsy soon begin to socialize and also decide to raid the ship, respectively to save Lana and to steal its goods.
 The attempt fails and they are punished and forced into labor by the captain.
 The group is eventually brought to Industria and separated and reunited again various times, as the situation on that island further degenerates due to further natural disasters and the deteriorating social fabric, turning more and more into a dictatorship under the Director.
 Over the course of the story, he is the only irredeemable figure, devoid of any scruples and ever greedy for power at any cost.
 All the other characters, including the minor ones, develop significantly in response to events and in particular after being exposed to the selfless example of Conan.
 A pure love story also develops with Lana.
-After multiple separations and various challenges, the group eventually locates Dr. Rao, restores access to solar power just in time to salvage another ship and evacuate Industria just before another cataclysmic earthquake, and finally destroys the super-weapon which the Director was trying to deploy in order to maintain his hegemony over High Harbour and all the other remaining lands.
+After multiple separations and various challenges, the group eventually locates Dr. Lao, restores access to solar power just in time to salvage another ship and evacuate Industria just before another cataclysmic earthquake, and finally destroys the super-weapon which the Director was trying to deploy in order to maintain his hegemony over High Harbour and all the other remaining lands.
 As the last legacy of the society responsible for the apocalypse dies off, nature continues its recovery process, new families are founded, and the younger, still innocent but now more mature Lana and Conan set sail to build a new world that keeps only the positive aspects of the past.